Graduate Diploma in Psychology (Advanced)

 - 12.5 pts

-The subject aims to provide students with the ability to critically review advances in developmental psychological research by analysing answers to questions about how best to conceptualise the impact of genetic, biological, neurological, cognitive, affective, interpersonal, social and cultural factors on the developing child.
+The subject aims to provide students with the ability to critically review advances in developmental psychological research by analysing answers to questions about how best to conceptualise the impact of genetic, environmental, neurological, cognitive, behavioural, and cultural factors on the developing child.

 - What is the correspondence between developmental models and the research methods used to evaluate those models?

-- What are typical and/or atypical developmental trajectories within and across cultures?
+- What are typical and/or atypical developmental trajectories?

-- What is the validity and/or reliability of developmental assessment procedures?
+- What are the most appropriate developmental assessment measures and procedures?

 - 12.5 pts